wearetheframers/frame-core-wip/docs/API/frame/framer/agency/agency.md

 ## Execution Context

-The ExecutionContext is a crucial addition to the Agency architecture.
-It serves as a centralized container for various services that actions might need, such as the LLM service, memory service, and EQ service.
+The ExecutionContext is a crucial component in the Agency architecture.
+It serves as a centralized container for various services and state information that actions might need during execution.
 This approach offers several benefits:

-1. **Consistency**: Ensures that all actions have access to the same set of services, promoting consistency across the system.
+1. **Consistency**: Ensures that all actions have access to the same set of services and state, promoting consistency across the system.
 2. **Flexibility**: Makes it easier to add or modify services without changing the signature of every action.
 3. **Dependency Injection**: Facilitates better testing and modular design by allowing easy substitution of services.
 4. **Reduced Coupling**: Actions no longer need to be directly aware of specific services, reducing dependencies.
+5. **State Management**: Provides a centralized location for managing and accessing shared state across actions.

+The ExecutionContext includes:

+- Language Model Service (LLMService)
+- Memory Service (MemoryService)
+- Emotional Intelligence Service (EQService)
+- Soul component
+- Shared state dictionary
+- Perception processing function
+- Decision execution function
+- Framer configuration

-By using the ExecutionContext, we can more easily manage the resources available to actions and ensure that they have everything they need to operate effectively within the Framer ecosystem.
+By using the ExecutionContext, we can more effectively manage the resources and state available to actions, ensuring they have everything they need to operate within the Framer ecosystem.
+This design promotes modularity, testability, and flexibility in the Agency's architecture.

 ## Role and Goal Generation